jj-zhu/berlin-oxford-minicourse-opt-ml-2022/README.md

-The DRO part of the exercise is in https://github.com/yasnem/CC_Tutorial_TUB_Oxford
+- The DRO part of the exercise is in https://github.com/yasnem/CC_Tutorial_TUB_Oxford
+- Optimal control part is in https://github.com/Xapavlov/mpc_tutorial